Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-dmn-simulation-rest-api/docs/ProjectsApi.md

 <a name="getProjectReleaseUsingGET"></a>
 # **getProjectReleaseUsingGET**
-> ListResponseContentRelease getProjectReleaseUsingGET(projectId, maxItems, showAllVersions, skipCount, sort, version)
+> ListResponseContentOfRelease getProjectReleaseUsingGET(projectId, maxItems, skipCount, sort, version, showAllVersions)

 Get releases of a project